craig2812/bromsgrove-electricals-webapp/README.md

     - [x] v1.1.1 - Contact us form
     - [x] v1.1.2 - Services Pages
     - [x] v1.1.3 - Icon library and usages

+--- Mid point pivot - going to remove the backend as it seems overjkill instead opting for a SendGrid email client within the contact form and frontEnd to be managed locally and pushed and hosted on free service with Vercel ---

 - [ ] v1.2 - Over-all site theme / styling
   - Initial Styling
   - App Wide Theme Improvement